PEORIA LODGE NO. 31

 Fellowship Dinner Before Stated Meetings,

 First Tuesday Every Month At 6:00 PM, Stated At 7:00 PM.
+Dress code is collared shirt with long pants.

 =====================